dieegomr/redux-cart/README.md

 <p>
 This is a application where a user can manage a shopping cart.</p>
 <p>Redux Cart is part of <a href="https://www.udemy.com/course/react-the-complete-guide-incl-redux/">"React - The Complete Guide (incl Hooks, React Router, Redux)"</a>.</p>
-<p>It was the final project of the course where it was possible to practice state management using Redux.
+<p>It was the a project of the course where it was possible to practice state management using Redux.
 </p>

 <h3>Things I have practiced with this project:</h3>